whoisdsmith/VAULTSIDIAN/regex-rulesets/GNU_grep/ex06_ABC_context_matching/sample.md

+# Sample

 Hello World!

 Good day
 How do you do?

 Just do it
 Believe it!

 Today is sunny
 Not a bit funny
 No doubt you like it too

 Much ado about nothing
 He he he